airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 - If the GCS staging mode is selected, ensure the BigQuery service account has the right permissions to the GCS bucket and path or the `Cloud Storage Admin` role, which includes a superset of the required permissions.
+- If you're using per-table permissions, it's important to note that the connector briefly deletes the final tables after a reset.
+This deletion is sufficient for IAM permissions granted on a single table to be removed along with the table.
+You can set your permissions at the dataset level or use [authorized datasets/views](https://cloud.google.com/bigquery/docs/authorized-datasets) to access your Airbyte tables.

 The HMAC key is wrong.